Please read the following information carefully. If you have any questions, you can contact RDAM’s International Office:

 The Royal Danish Academy of Music (RDAM) welcomes applicants for exchange from our overseas partner institutions.

-Please contact your local international office to receive information on local application procedures and requirements.
+Please also contact your local international office to receive information on the local application procedures and requirements.

 RDAM only accepts applicants that have been nominated for exchange by their home institution.

 Applications are processed as early as possible.
 RDAM strives to have an answer for all applicants by the end of May.

 The result of the assessment is sent directly to both the international coordinator at the applicant's home institution and to the applicant.

 Note that the applicant needs to confirm the offer in the online application system.
 RDAM may withdraw an offer of admission if the applicant fails to confirm the offer within the specified deadline.

 RDAM only accepts applications in the online application system EASY, and does not accept applications through email or regular post.